Menu

 Organizer Controls

-• Confirm payments and generate presentation IDs.
+• Manage abstracts, confirm payments, and generate presentation IDs.

 Abstracts & Schedule